lucasfogliarini/gps/readme.md

-#### Hello, i am GPS.
+### Hello

-#### Me and [my friend](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete) can help you get [informations](https://developers.google.com/maps/documentation/javascript/reference/places-service?#PlaceResult) about the places you are looking for.
+I am GPS, i can help you with [my friend](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete) to get [informations](https://developers.google.com/maps/documentation/javascript/reference/places-service?#PlaceResult) about the places you are looking for.

+### Setup
+npm i gps-geocomplete